Zaid-Ajaj/Fable.Remoting/src/error-handling.md

     member this.StatusCode = response.Status
     member this.ResponseText = reponseText
 ```
-When an error is unhanlded (i.e. there was no error handler on the server) the `ResponseText` becomes:
+When an error is unhanlded by the application (i.e. there was no error handler on the server) the `ResponseText` gives a generic error message to the client:
 ```json
 {
     "error": "Error occured while running the function 'throwError'",